Saab AB (publ)

 To assess relative profitability and valuation, we examine the Return on Equity (ROE) and Price-to-Earnings (P/E) ratios.

-SAABY vs PSSR Comparison March 2026
+SAABY vs PSSR Comparison April 2026

 SAABY plays a significant role within the Industrials sector.
 Its performance reflects broader market trends and attracts considerable investor interest.

-Comparing market capitalization, SAABY stands at 39B.
-In comparison, PSSR has a market cap of 1.3M.
-Regarding current trading prices, SAABY is priced at $36.15, while PSSR trades at $0.17.
+Comparing market capitalization, SAABY stands at 35.9B.
+In comparison, PSSR has a market cap of 1.9M.
+Regarding current trading prices, SAABY is priced at $33.28, while PSSR trades at $0.25.

 To assess relative profitability and valuation, we examine the Return on Equity (ROE) and Price-to-Earnings (P/E) ratios.

-SAABY currently has a P/E ratio of 56.54, whereas PSSR's P/E ratio is -0.04.
+SAABY currently has a P/E ratio of 53.74, whereas PSSR's P/E ratio is -0.04.
 In terms of profitability, SAABY's ROE is +0.16%, compared to PSSR's ROE of -0.01%.
 Regarding short-term risk, SAABY is less volatile compared to PSSR.
 This indicates potentially lower risk in terms of short-term price fluctuations for SAABY.Check PSSR's competition here

-SAABY vs LLLI Comparison March 2026
+SAABY vs PMEA Comparison April 2026

 SAABY plays a significant role within the Industrials sector.
 Its performance reflects broader market trends and attracts considerable investor interest.